The exact cause of stammering is still unclear. Most experts think there are several possible factors that can trigger stammering in children.

 Cases of stammering have been known to run in families.
-For example, if an identical twin has a stammer, there is a 70% chance that the other twin will also stammer.
+For example, if an identical twin has a stammer, there is a high chance that the other twin will also stammer.

 This suggests that the genes a child inherits from their parents might cause them to stammer.

-It is unlikely that there is one gene responsible for stammering.
-It is more likely that a problem in acquiring speech and language runs in families and manifests itself in stammering behaviour.
+It is unlikely there is one gene responsible for stammering.
+It is more likely that a problem in acquiring speech and language runs in families, which manifests itself in stammering behaviour.

-There is evidence that stammering is two to three times more likely in males than females.
+There is evidence that stammering is four times more common in males than females.
 This links with other research about developmental disorders, which boys appear to be more likely to experience than girls.
-Girls are also more likely to overcome their stammer naturally.
+Girls are also more likely to see their stammers resolve naturally than boys.

-Researchers have used magnetic resonance imaging (MRI) scanners to study the brains of adults with a persistent stammer.
-MRI scanners use strong magnetic fields and radio waves to produce a detailed image of the inside of the body.
+Researchers have used magnetic resonance imaging (MRI) scans to study the brains of adults with a persistent stammer.
+MRI scans use strong magnetic fields and radio waves to produce a detailed image of the inside of the body.